Scam: Pressing #-9-0 on your telephone will allow scammers to make long-distance calls and charge them to your phone bill.

 If you receive a phone call on your mobile from any person, saying that, he or she is a company engineer, or telling that they're checking your mobile line, and you have to press # 90 or #09 or any other number.
 End this call immediately without pressing any numbers.
 There is a fraud company using a device that once you press #90 or #09 they can access your "SIM" card and make calls at your expense.
 Forward this message to as many friends as you can, to stop it.

-Origins: This item is another example of a scam warning that has been continuously circulating via the Internet for the better part of a decade, thereby receiving vastly more publicity than it warrants.
-Although the warning has some kernel of truth to
+Origins: This item is another example of a scam warning that has been continuously circulating via the Internet for more than fifteen years now, thereby receiving vastly more publicity than the potential threat it describes actually warrants.
+Although the warning originally had some kernel of truth to

 This scam does not affect residential or cell phone customers — it only applies to businesses, hospitals, government agencies, and other organizations that still use telephone private branch exchanges (PBXs) rather than Centrex lines to handle their calls.
 On certain PBX systems